brycegsmith/psg_project/index.md

 #### Supervised Learning

 Based on our unsupervised learning results and the imbalance in distribution of sleep stages, NREM stages 1-4 were consolidated into a single class before applying supervised learning algorithms.
 Many ML sleep staging studies, such as one by Satapathy<sup>16</sup>, build predictive models with a consolidated NREM class.
 This results in approximately 70% of datapoints having the target label ‘NREM’, which causes some algorithms to largely ignore the minority classes Wake and NREM when making predictions in an attempt to optimize overall accuracy.
 Therefore, before running certain algorithms, undersampling and/or oversampling techniques were applied to our training data.
 This helps reduce artifical inflation of accuracy from data imbalances.
-For this problem, we applied classification algorithms like Naive Bayes, Logistic Regression, Random Forest, SVM, and LSTM Neural Network.
+Undersampling and oversampling techniques were applied after dimensionality reduction, and they were only applied to the training dataset.
+The supervised learning classification algorithms we applied include Naive Bayes, Logistic Regression, Random Forest, SVM, and LSTM Neural Network.

-* __Naive Bayes__:

-* __Logistic Regression__:
+* __Undersampling__: The undersampling technique used was the Neighborhood Cleaning Rule (NCR) as implemented in the Imbalanced Learn library.
+This technique assesses the nearest neighbors (3 neighbors were used) of each datapoint, and removes the data points for which all neighbors are not in the same class.
+In addition, NCR runs a 3 nearest neighbors classifier and removes data points not belonging to the predicted class.

+* __Oversampling__: The oversampling technique used was the Synthetic Minority Oversampling Technique (SMOTE).
+This method uses interpolation between data points in the same class to generate prototype data points for the class.
+This was used to add additional data points to the minority classes (Wake and REM) until they matched the number of points in the NREM class.

+* __Naive Bayes__: Gaussian Naive Bayes was applied using the implementation in sklearn.
+The best results were obtained by applying dimensionality reduction using a 5-component PCA and then isolating the 3rd, 4th, and 5th principal components.
+Following dimensionality reduction, one challenge in training an effective Naive Bayes classifier was overlapping data points from different classes.
+Even in regions that were primarily composed of a single sleep stage, there were often noisy data points from other sleep stages interspersed in these regions, so NCR undersampling was applied to clean these regions in the training dataset.
+The next challenge arose as a result of an imbalance between the relatively few REM data points and the more common Wake and NREM data points.
+SMOTE oversampling was applied following PCA to increase the number of the points in the minority classes.

+* __Logistic Regression__: Logistic regression was applied using the implementation in sklearn.
+The one-vs-rest technique was used to classify the data into three groups, and for each binary classification arising in the one-vs-rest comparisons, a probability threshold of 0.5 was used as the cutoff for predicting one class over another.
+As with the Naive Bayes classifier, prior to running the logistic regression, NCR undersampling and SMOTE oversampling were applied to the dimensionality reduced data.

 * __Random Forest__: After applying dimensionality reduction and applying undersampling to our training data using the Neighborhood Clearing Rule, Random Forest was applied to our dataset via the sklearn implementation.
 By default, the function fits 100 decision trees using a bootstrapping (random selection with replacement) of our training data and expands each tree until every node is pure.
 However, this expansion leads to major overfitting on our training data.
 One way to resolve this issue is through pruning, which eliminates certain branches of the node at the cost of greater impurity of nodes.
 Adjusting the ccp_alpha parameter in the sklearn implementation is one method of pruning.
 Using the sklearn default of 100 trees, we can determine the optimal ccp_alpha by finding the lowest value that maximizes prediction accuracy in our testing data.
 The plots below show parameter tuning using our top 5 dataset after applying a two-dimensional TSNE algorithm; as we will show later, Random Forest had the best performance on this data.